 +33 01 42 34 23 62

-Paris’s stunning Opera House is a site to behold and it’s equally beautiful on the inside.
+Paris’s stunning Opera House is a sight to behold and it’s equally beautiful on the inside.
 You can go on a tour, but the best way to take it all in is to get tickets to a ballet or opera.
 Follow the website and book tickets right when they’re released.
 Loge seats are not expensive, but they go quick.

 8 rue Scribe